tarsqi/ttk/docs/notes/python3.md

 <u>Syntax Changes: Others</u>

 There was no need to remove the inequality operator `<>` and there were no assignments to True or False.
 Other syntax changes are done in later steps.
 Want to find out why.

+The changes in this section are in commit [94b2bce5](https://github.com/tarsqi/ttk/commit/94b2bce5e5b68e688d4d385bcb2b022b4f1e7093).

+### 2. More preparatory changes

+Based on [http://python3porting.com/preparing.html](http://python3porting.com/preparing.html).
+These are similar to the above in that they allow the code to still run on Python 2.7.

+<u>Division of integers</u>

+Using // when we really want to have integers as the result, using / in other cases.
+Sometimes using `from __future__ import division` and removing explicit conversions into floats.